pactus-project/pactus.org/website/_i18n/en/user-guides/use-wallet-cli/index.md

 ./pactus-wallet --path ~/pactus/wallets/default_wallet create
 ```

-This command creates a new wallet and store it in the `~/pactus/wallets/default_wallet`.
+This command creates a new wallet and stores it in the `~/pactus/wallets/default_wallet`.

 {% endtab %}